Find some general questions with answers and tips to our bread baking mixes and their handling. Questions to the shipping process are answered here.

 How do I keep the bread fresh?

 You can hold the loaf fresh when placing it with the cut face down on a cutting board and cover it with a kitchen towel.
 You can store it in a paper bag, too.
 When you’re using a plastic bag, the bread will be softening.
 Don’t close the plastic bag as there is a risk of molding.
 If you like to freshen up your bread or rolls, just place it on a rack on your push-down toaster.
-Once every side.
+Once or twice every side.

 What do you mean with ‘spray the dough with water’?